Is dry food bad for cats? Let’s get our thinking cats on!

 Should I feed my adult cat wet or dry food?

 Adult cats have lower energy needs than kittens, so letting them eat too much dry food often results in them becoming overweight.
 Unsurprisingly, vets warn that the number of obese cats in the UK is growing rapidly.
-They say over half the cats in the UK are overweight!
 If your adult cat is on a dry food diet, follow these tips to keep them healthy:

 - Keep many water stations around your house and make sure your cat drinks water throughout the day

-- Check the ingredients of any dry (or, indeed, wet) food served to verify that it provides adequate nutrition to your cat
+- Check the ingredients of any food to verify that it provides adequate nutrition to your cat

 - Make sure to visit the vet regularly so that any potential health issues can be caught in time